Best Places to Grab a Beer in Mammoth Lakes

 Mammoth Lakes’ longest-standing microbrewery is in a prominent location on the corner of Main Street and Minaret Road.
 Mammoth Brewing Company’s tasting room offers flights of flagship ales and seasonal brews.
 Or go all-in on a pint of a special sour or barrel-aged brew.
 When the weather is nice, sit outside at the picnic tables or find a table upstairs with a view.
 Join in the fun on Tuesday nights for trivia and order grub from the Eatery’s food counter any day of the week.
 On the first Wednesday of the month, growler refills are half price.

 The newest establishment brewing local beers is in The Village at Mammoth.
 Shelter Distilling opened its doors in 2018 and has been focused on distilling spirits since.
 However, they offer a small selection of beer, also brewed in-house.
-The Coffee Cream Ale, made with coffee from Black Velvet Coffee has become a fast favorite as well as the Lavender Wit, a Belgian-style ale made with yeast that ferments Shelter Distilling whiskeys.
+You actually can’t go wrong with whatever you choose to sample here.

 Best Restaurants & Bars With a Beer Vibe in Mammoth Lakes